tz2524/femr/refactoring_log/refactoring_log.md

 ### Message Chain in `MissionTripService.java`

-After the refactoring, the only change of the class is the parameter of Response object.
+After the refactoring, the only change of the class was the parameter of Response object.
 It used to have chains as the parameter of TeamName, CountryName, and CityName and by now it got them by calling new methods which return them.

 We set up a set of test cases to focus on testing the Response object since after the method extracting, the Response object is the only object that has data field changed.
 In our test cases, we set up the TripItem with Team = Group 1, City = Richardson, Country = USA, start and end dates are 10/1/2016 and 12/31/2016.
 Then we test the Response object if all the data fields are obtained/called appropriately.
 As expected, all five test cases passed.